Heart-Healthy Foods: What to Buy and What to Avoid

 Hectic days and busy nights beg for convenience, which is why many of us rely on the grab-and-go ease of processed foods.
 But these meals are often high in fat, salt, and sugar -- and low in heart-healthy nutrients like calcium, omega-3 fatty acids, and fiber.

-Yet eating right can be convenient, too, if you shop smart and keep good-for-you foods handy.
-A diet rich in fruits, vegetables, whole grains, and good fats can help lower cholesterol and high blood pressure, boost immunity, and protect against heart disease, heart attack, stroke, and some cancers.
+Yet, eating right can be convenient, too, if you shop smart and keep good-for-you foods handy.
+A diet rich in plant foods like fruits, vegetables, whole grains, beans, and good fats can help lower cholesterol and high blood pressure, boost immunity, and protect against heart disease, heart attack, stroke, and some cancers.

 To help you make heart-healthy choices, here are lists of what to add to your shopping cart -- and what to avoid.